cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

 1. A **security audit** is a review of an organization's security controls, policies, and procedures against a set of expectations.
 2. A **security assessment** is a check to determine how resilient current security implementations are against threats.

+Cryptography is the process of transforming information into a form that unintended readers can't understand. a cipher is an algorithm that encrypts information.
+A cryptographic key is a mechanism that decrypts ciphertext.

+Public key infrastructure, or PKI, is an encryption framework that secures the exchange of information online.

+Asymmetric encryption involves the use of a public and private key pair for encryption and decryption of data.

+Symmetric encryption involves the use of a single secret key to exchange information.

+A digital certificate is a file that verifies the identity of a public key holder.

 #### Activity: Determine appropriate data handling practices
 I perform this [Data leak worksheet](Data-leak-worksheet.pdf) activity, to review the results of a data risk assessment.
 I determine whether effective data handling processes are being implemented to protect information privacy.